Getting Started with the Cisco Meraki Integration for NetBox

 Apply Deviations

-- Select the deviations that you'd like to apply, and then click Apply Selected:
+SHIFTand select the last one, and then click Apply Selected:

 - Click Apply X Deviations to apply the deviations to the NetBox database:

-NetBox database branch, you can select another branch from the drop down menu and apply the deviations to that branch.
+Instead of writing the deviations to the Main NetBox database branch, you can select another branch from the drop down menu and apply the deviations to that branch.

 For more detailed information on working with NetBox Assurance, please refer to the documentation